Ashihara-Y/WDI-Mongo/README.md

-This branch is for dev. on Model.
+This branch is for dev. on View.

 Things I'd like to cover: